codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 ### Step 4 (optional) - Import Helm configuration(s) into your pipeline definition

-Once you have single or multiple Helm repositories connected to Codefresh, you can attach one or more them to the pipeline.
+Once you have Helm repositories connected to Codefresh, you can import one or more of them into the pipeline.
+This step is needed in pipelines that actually upload/fetch Helm charts from/to Helm repositories.
+If you have a pipeline that directly installs a Helm chart from the Git filesystem, there is no need to import a Helm configuration.

-Do this by opening the advanced options (the gear icon) in the variables section in the right sidebar.
+1. Click the **Variables** tab on the right sidebar, and then click the **Settings** (gear) icon.
-Then click on *Import from shared configuration* and select the Helm context or contexts to import into the pipeline:
+1. Click **Import from shared configuration**, and select the Helm context or contexts to import into the pipeline:
   * To import a single context, which is the general requirement, select the `CF_HELM_DEFAULT`[shared configuration]({{site.baseurl}}/docs/configure-ci-cd-pipeline/shared-configuration/).
-  * To import multiple contexts, select each context to add.
+  * To import multiple contexts, select each context to import.

 {% include image.html
 lightbox="true"